We Wish You a Merry Christmas (video game)

 We Wish You a Merry Christmas is a Christmas-centric budget title for Wii.
 The party game features 5 minigames to play including Candy Cane Lanes, Present Catch, and Elf Hunt.
 It also includes an in-game Advent calendar.
 The player can also write letters to Santa and sing Christmas Carols.
 Up to four players can join in on the game.

 Reception

-Worthplaying gave the game a 4.0/10 saying that the title was "very difficult [...] to recommend" on account of the fact that there wern't "many activities to partake in, and only a few of the included ones [were] any fun" adding that there were "definitely better compilations that are more deserving of your hard-earned money."
+Worthplaying gave the game a 4.0/10 saying that the title was "very difficult [...] to recommend" because there weren't "many activities to partake in, and only a few of the included ones [were] any fun" adding that there were "definitely better compilations that are more deserving of your hard-earned money."